What is professional indemnity insurance?

 A graphic designer was briefed by their client to provide price tags that would fit around the stem of Christmas trees.
 The tags would need to withstand exposure to the elements and stay fitted to the tree while it grew.
 However, the tags did not survive the test of time: the ink ran, rendering them useless to the client.

 The client lost money due to this oversight and took legal action against the graphic designer for professional negligence.
 The graphic designer's professional indemnity insurance policy covered their legal costs and compensation payments to the client, a total cost of over £3,000.
-The client didn't pursue their claim for the full cost of the labels.
-If they had, the claim could have cost as much as £100,000.

 Professional indemnity insurance jargon